AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/naming-elements.md

 **Good example:**
  Cumulative revenue past 30 days by month

-This tells us **exactly** what's in the report, which is fantastic.
+This tells us **exactly** what is in the report, which is fantastic.

 ## Dashboards {#dashboards}